-The final two years of your degree, work will be more independently.
+The final two years of your degree, work are more independent.
 Year three consists of a twenty-week internship and specialization with self-selected courses that match your personal interests and ambitions.
-If you pick courses abroad, you can spend the full year outside the Netherlands to gain a maximum amount of international experience.
-The first half of year four is meant to immerse yourself in the field of your choice, the second half focusses on your graduation.
+If you opt for courses abroad, you can spend the full year outside the Netherlands to gain a maximum amount of international experience.
+The first half of year four is aimed at immersing yourself in the field of your choice, the second half focuses on your graduation.

 During this course, several different teaching methods are used:

-From traveling green to overtourism and from commercialisation to small scale solutions – the first year gives you a good impression of the tourism industry and everything related to it.
+From sustainable travel to mass tourism and small scale solutions – the first year gives you a good impression of the tourism industry and everything in between.
 How do you develop a product in line with the current trends?
-And how do you strategize a new destination from a sustainable point of view?
+And how do you strategise a new destination from a sustainable point of view?

 Tourism Management is a management degree, meaning emphasis is on entrepreneurship and management in the touristic sector.
-The second year, we delve deeper into these topics, both theoretically and practically.
+The second year, we dig deeper into these topics, both theoretically and practically.

 In the course of this year, you choose the direction you want to take in the final two years of your degree.
 The subjects are in sync with current affairs and change regularly.
 By following your own interests, your degree will become more relevant, interesting and personal.
 Do you want to follow courses at different locations?
-Study abroad?
-Delve deeper or rather broaden your focus?
-The choice is yours.
+Study abroad and broaden your focus?
+It's all up to you.